An International Agreement to Prevent the Premature Creation of Artificial Superintelligence: Why this plan in particular?

 Inaction will also lead to further AI hardware proliferation, making comprehensive tracking and monitoring harder.
 Additionally, while large secret state-run AI facilities likely don't exist today, this may change as governments recognize the geopolitical implications of ASI.
 The potential for these secret facilities may undermine the agreement.

-\paragraph{\textit{Why are you banning research?}} We recognize that restricting research is controversial and normally a bad idea.
+\paragraph{\textit{Why are you prohibiting research?}} We recognize that restricting research is controversial and normally a bad idea.
 Unfortunately, we think it is necessary to prevent the premature development of ASI.
 This is primarily a descriptive statement, not a normative one: to prevent the development of ASI, the narrow set of research aimed at this goal must be stopped.
-In the current paradigm, AI capabilities increase from a combination of scaling the number of operations used and having better AI algorithms; limiting only one of these factors would allow AI capabilities to improve through the other.
+In the current paradigm, AI capabilities increase from a combination of scaling computing power and having better AI algorithms; limiting only one of these factors would allow AI capabilities to improve through the other.

 The risks from continued research can be decomposed into three types:

 First, the fast grind of algorithmic progress: historical trends in AI algorithmic progress indicate that the number of operations used to train an AI to a given capability level drops by 3$\times$ each year \citep{ho_algorithmic_2024}.
 This means that each year, the threshold size of AI chip clusters that must be monitored to maintain the same level of verification of final AI capabilities would also decrease by 3$\times$.
 If such trends are not interrupted, widespread consumer computers would eventually become dangerous, and it would be insufficient to monitor data center AI chip use.
 It is unclear whether consumer computers \textit{even could} be monitored, but regardless of effectiveness, it is certainly not morally desirable to do so.